kanetrad/teabag/README.md

 # teabag
-here you can see the files that you can use or not💀
+here you can see the files that you cant use💀